 Hawai‘i State Economics Challenge

 David Ricardo Division – First-time competitors who’ve taken no more than one economics course

-Hawai‘i has won the National Economics Challenge for the Adam Smith Division in 2005, 2006, 2010, 2013; and for the David Ricardo Division in 2007.
+Hawai‘i was the national champion in the Adam Smith Division for 2005, 2006, 2010, and 2013; and in the David Ricardo Division for 2007.

+Hawai‘i State Economics Challenge